What is idea validation? Must-have for any startup!

 - Early adopters.
 This is the term for the people who are first to use your software, it’s important to identify these customers as it is their feedback which, will go on to define the look of your product.

 - Empathy.
 This refers to the way in which your solution fits your customers wants and needs.
-Find out what your audience wants by analysing their feedback. .
+Find out what your audience wants by analyzing their feedback.

 - Advantage.
 This is what makes you stand out from your competitors, it may be your business model, the way you provide your services or even how your product is designed.